Why the right breakfast cereal is healthier than you think, according to nutrition experts

 Breakfast is the most essential meal of our day as it helps us fuel up for our activities – this means we have to eat it right.
-To have a balanced and healthy breakfast (link to article on video series part 1), ingredients from the four main food groups - such as fruits/vegetables, meat, dairy and grains - have to be served up on our plates.
+To have a balanced and healthy breakfast, ingredients from the four main food groups - such as fruits/vegetables, meat, dairy and grains - have to be served up on our plates.

 Many studies, such as this one from the Harvard T.H.
-Chan School of Public Health, show that health benefits are aplenty when it comes to consuming grains, particularly whole grains (link to article on video series part 2).
+Chan School of Public Health, show that health benefits are aplenty when it comes to consuming grains, particularly whole grains.
 Some of them include: